skogsbaer/check-assignments/README.md

 * `test-filter`: a package name with wildcards.
 The value of this key can be used as `${testFilter}` in the `build.gradle` file.
+* `java-simple`: `true` if java-simple be in the classpath.

 ### Keys for `kind: "python"`

 * `main-file`: the main file the student is expected to submit
 * `test-file`: file inside `tests` with tests provided by the teaching staff.

-### Value lookup
+## Default Values

-Note: you can also place assignment-specific key-value pairs at the top-level.
+You can also place assignment-specific key-value pairs at the top-level.
 The values than act as a default to the key.

 ## Checking Java code